algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ```
 And then can be stored into a variable.

+##### *Security*

+Security shall be initiated by the Security Manager in the device in the master
+role.
+The device in the slave role shall be the responding device.
+The slave
+device may request the master device to initiate pairing or other security
+procedures.

 <!-- Moreover, it is possible in some way (no clue how yet), to generate a password to pair two devices, we need to dig more into that to specify how it works.  -->

 ##### *Sources*